getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ###### Add new GitHub App

-1. Confirm [Sentry's IP ranges](/meta/ip-ranges/) are whitelisted for your GitHub Enterprise instance.
+1. Confirm [Sentry's IP ranges](/meta/ip-ranges/) are allowed for your GitHub Enterprise instance.
 2. In your GitHub Enterprise organization, navigate to Settings > Developer Settings > **GitHub Apps** and click to add a new **New GitHub App**.

     [{% asset github-e-new-app.png %}]({% asset github-e-new-app.png @path %})